wredan/Telegram-CTMetro-Bot/README.md

 If you want to test the bot by creating your personal istance, follow this steps:
 * **Clone this repository** or download it as zip.
 * **Send a message to your bot** on Telegram, even '/start' will do.
 If you don't, you could get an error
-* Copy the file config/settings.json.dist into config/settings.json (If you don't have a token, message Telegram's [@BotFather](http://telegram.me/Botfather) to create a bot and get a token for it)
+* Copy the file config/config.json.dist into config/config.json (If you don't have a token, message Telegram's [@BotFather](http://telegram.me/Botfather) to create a bot and get a token for it)
-* Copy the file jsonFiles/metroTimetables.json.dist into jsonFiles/metroTimetables.json
-* Copy the file jsonFiles/phrases.json.dist into jsonFiles/phrases.json
 * Fill this new files with your data
 * Now you can launch "main.py" with your Python3 interpreter